 Annatto seeds’ mild flavor is not suitable for use alone or even as the main seasoning in a spice blend.
-Annatto seeds pair well with spices like cumin, garlic and chile peppers.
+Annatto seeds pair well with spices like cumin, garlic, and chili peppers.

 Do use whole annatto seeds to make annatto oil.

 Simply soak the seeds in canola oil until some of the pigment from the seeds infuses into the oil to make it a bright yellow-orange.
 You can then use the annatto oil to give foods annatto’s distinctive shade.
 A good formula is 1/2 cup of annatto seeds to a cup of oil.
 Heat the oil and seeds together and then let them sit until they reach room temperature.
 Strain the seeds out and discard them.

 Do steep annatto seeds in water or broth.

 If you would rather not use oil to draw the pigment out of your annatto seeds, you can use plain water or a water-based liquid.